-The Consew 206RB-5 is the big brother of the Consew 206RB, which is portable then this model.
+The Consew 206RB-5 is the big brother of the Consew 206RB, which is portable than this model.
 Still, the newer Consew 206RB-5 is more massive, larger, and very well equipped to handle heavier tasks like upholstery, camping tents, and even sails.
 It’s also suitable for making coats with thick material.
 Here you can check Consew 206RB review.

-This model is a full-fledged version of the old one; it comes with a ton of features that the previous didn’t have; the Consew 206RB-5 is a full-sized table-mounted machine.
+This model is a full-fledged version of the old one; it comes with a ton of features that the previous one didn’t have; the Consew 206RB-5 is a full-sized table-mounted machine.